START-Hack/GOOGLE_STARTHACK23/README.md

 ## <p align="center"> Point of Contact: </p>

-<p align="center"> Oliver Dolk or Max Vogler will be glad to answer your questions during the Deep Dive.
+<p align="center"> Oliver Dolk and Max Vogler will be glad to answer your questions during the Deep Dive.
 We’ll also be available on Discord. </p>

 ## <p align="center"> Prize - the winning team members will each receive: </p>